Alex0Blackwell/qr-code-extension/README.md

 ## Limitations
 - QR-Codes can only represent text.
 - The amount of text that can be represented by a QR-Code is limited by the size of the QR-Code itself *(1056 characters in this case)*.
-- [ ] Extension not currently available as a Firefox Add-on

 ## License
 Licensed under the [GNU General Public License v3.0](LICENSE).